YGZWQZD/LAMDA-SSL/README.md

 # Advantages

-> - LAMDA-SSL contains 30 semi-supervised learning algorithms.
+> - LAMDA-SSL contains 30 SSL algorithms.
 > - LAMDA-SSL can handle 4 types of data and has rich data processing functions.
 > - LAMDA-SSL can handle 3 types of tasks and has rich metrics for model evaluation.
-> - LAMDA-SSL supports both statistical semi-supervised learning algorithms and deep semi-supervised learning algorithms.
+> - LAMDA-SSL supports both statistical SSL algorithms and deep SSL algorithms.
-> - LAMDA-SSL is compatible with the popular machine learning toolkit sklearn and the popular deep learning toolkit pytorch.
+> - LAMDA-SSL is compatible with the popular machine learning toolkit scikit-learn and the popular deep learning toolkit Pytorch.
-> - LAMDA-SSL has simple interfaces similiar to sklearn so that it is easy to use.
+> - LAMDA-SSL has simple interfaces similar to scikit-learn so that it is easy to use.
 > - LAMDA-SSL has powerful functions.
-It supports Pipeline mechanism and parameter search functions of sklearn and also supports GPU acceleration and distributed training functions of pytorch.
+It supports Pipeline mechanism and parameter search functions like scikit-learn and also supports GPU acceleration and distributed training functions like Pytorch.
 > - LAMDA-SSL considers the needs of different user groups.
-It provides well tuned default parameters and modules for low-proficiency users.
-It also supports flexible module replacement for high-proficiency users.
+It provides well tuned default parameters and modules for entry-level users.
+It also supports flexible module replacement and customization for professional users.
 > - LAMDA-SSL has strong extensibility, which is convenient for users to customize new modules and algorithms.
 > - LAMDA-SSL has been verified by a large number of experiments and has strong reliability.
-> - LAMDA-SSL has complete user documentations.
+> - LAMDA-SSL has comprehensive user documentation.

 # Dependencies